PX4/PX4-Devguide/en/setup/dev_env_windows.md

 # Windows Installation Instructions

-> **Warning** Although a Windows toolchain is available, its not officially supported and we discourage its use.
+> **Warning** Although a Windows toolchain is available, it is not officially supported (and we discourage its use).
 It is unbearably slow during Firmware compilation and does not support new boards like Snapdragon Flight.
 It also cannot run the standard robotics software packages many developers use to prototype computer vision and navigation.
 Before starting to develop on Windows, consider installing a dual-boot environment with [Ubuntu](http://ubuntu.com).

 ## Development Environment Installation